iamwrong/knowledge_sharing/software_documentation/README.md

 This document was initially written in preparation to a "How to Write (Good) Documentation" learning session at HelloFresh.

-## Tip Of The Day

-_I spent 3 hours chasing errors to save 5 minutes reading the README.md_

 ## Why Should You Care